nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 ```

 When calling **the reference** to `character`'s `introduction` method, the `this` keyword references the global object
 once again.

-This becomes a problem when you want to organize your code using objects.
-If you pass those organized
+This can become problematic organizing your code using objects and then passing those organized methods as callbacks to
-methods as callbacks to other functions, when the callbacks are executed, their `this` value won't reference the
+other functions.
+When the callbacks functions are executed, their `this` value won't reference the organizing object
-organizing object any longer.
+any longer.

 ```javascript
 let character = {